ciscoheat/superforms-web/src/routes/get-started/+page.md

   // Always return { form } in load and form actions. return { form };
-})
+};
 ```

 As long as the data partially matches the schema, you can pass it directly to `superValidate`.
 This is very useful for backend interfaces, where the form usually should be populated based on an url like `/users/123`.

 ### Important note about return values

 At the end of the load function we return `{ form }`.
-You should **always** return the validation object to the client in this manner, either directly or through a helper function.
+Unless you redirect or throw an error, you should **always** return the validation object to the client in this manner, either directly or through a helper function.
 The name of the variable doesn't matter, you can call it `{ loginForm }` or anything else, but it needs to be returned in all code paths, both in load functions and form actions, encapsulated in an object.

 ### Displaying the form